 CTA 2010 s.1122 defines the connected-persons web for SDLT purposes when imported into Schedule 15.
 The covered categories are: spouses and civil partners (s.1122(5)(a)); relatives, which includes lineal ascendants and descendants, siblings, and their spouses or civil partners (s.1122(5)(b)); spouses or civil partners of relatives; relatives of spouses or civil partners; trustees of settlements where the settlor or relatives are connected; companies controlled by the same person or persons connected with them.

-The strict exclusions matter operationally.
-Cohabiting unmarried couples are NOT connected under s.1122 regardless of relationship duration; the statute draws the line at formal marriage or civil partnership.
-Cohabitants intending to use Schedule 15 SLP have three structural options: marry or enter a civil partnership before the partnership-incorporation transfer (changing the s.1122 status); restructure the partnership so other connected family members (a sibling, a parent, a child) hold the partnership shares; or accept that SLP relief is unavailable and either pay the SDLT or pursue alternative mechanisms (none are widely available for the cohabitant case).
+The exclusions are where the relief is won or lost.
+Cohabiting unmarried couples are NOT connected under s.1122, however long you have been together; the statute draws the line at formal marriage or civil partnership.
+If you and your partner cohabit, you have three options: marry or enter a civil partnership before the transfer (which changes your s.1122 status); restructure the partnership so other connected family members (a sibling, a parent, a child) hold the partnership shares; or accept that SLP relief is off the table and either pay the SDLT or look at alternative mechanisms (and for cohabitants, none are widely available).

 Paragraph 17A: the three-year anti-withdrawal trap